JourneyDeprecated/Youtube-Video-Blocker-Deprecated-/README.md

 As of 4/24/17 This extension will be on the back burner until further notice as the [extension](https://chrome.google.com/webstore/detail/video-blocker/jknkjnpcbbgcbdbaampbjlhkcghmgfhk?hl=en) this is based off of has starting working again, if said extension stops working in the future I will resume working on this once again.

+--

+If in need of an extension that works on the newest youtube design until I can get around to updating this, you can take a look at this [extension](https://chrome.google.com/webstore/detail/keyword-blocker/pbgacppomjfpheddhifkdkklddnolnpg) it does everything that Video Blocker does plus a bit more, and it works on the latest youtube design.

 ## Releases

 At the Current time there are no releases scheduled for chrome store.
 Sorry